khookh/Gastroscopy_texture_recognition/README.md

 1. Determination of a uniformity score based on gaussian blur
 2. Foam segmentation in the HSV space
-3. Detection enhancment with morphological transform
+3. Detection enhancement with morphological transforms
 4. Scoring based on pollution density